Classification and threshold dynamics of stochastic reaction networks: Threshold dynamics

+It is easy to verify that $\cR$ is endotactic, while there exist a continuum family of QSDs supported on the unique QIC $\N$ trapped to $0$ \cite{V91}.

+$\bullet$ This result \emph{cannot} be extended to higher dimensions.
+See \cite{ACKN18,AC19,AM18} for constructed explosive strongly endotactic SRNs.

+$\bullet$ The converse of Theorem~\ref{th-endotactic} is not true.
+Indeed, non-explosivity does not imply that the SRN is endotactic, consider e.g., Example~\ref{ex-4}(i).

-Since weakly reversible SRNs and strongly endotactic SRNs in particular are endotactic \cite{GMS14}, the conclusions in Theorem~\ref{th-endotactic} hold for weakly reversible and strongly endotactic SRNs as well.
+Since weakly reversible SRNs and strongly endotactic SRNs in particular are endotactic \cite{GMS14}, the conclusions in Theorem~\ref{th-endotactic} hold for weakly reversible and strongly endotactic SRNs as well. {Recall that $\rm{(\mathbf{H1})}$ and $\rm{(\mathbf{H3})}$ hold for weakly reversible mass-action SRNs.}

-\begin{corollary} Let $\cR$ be a weakly reversible SRN taken with mass-action kinetics.
-Assume $\rm{(\mathbf{H2})}$ and $\rm{(\mathbf{H4})}$ are fulfilled.
+\begin{corollary} Let $\cR$ be a weakly reversible mass-action SRN.
+Assume $\rm{(\mathbf{H2})}$-$\rm{(\mathbf{H3})}$ are fulfilled.
 Then $\cR$ is positive recurrent on every PIC with an exponentially ergodic stationary distribution.
 In particular, the positive recurrence conjecture \cite{AK18} holds in one dimension. \end{corollary}

-$\rm{(\mathbf{H3})}$ is automatically fulfilled because the network is weakly reversible.
 There are other partial results in the direction of the positive recurrence conjecture for binary SNRs with additional conditions, in particular for strongly endotactic SRNs \cite{ACKN18} and weakly reversible SRNs \cite{ACK19}.
 In comparison, our results are not restricted to binary SRNs.